 4) Earth Observation.
 This line of research aims at understanding the different components of the Earth System and their relationship, through the study of data obtained with sensors based on space-age technologies.
 One of the ultimate aims is to develop technologies and theoretical foundations for the prevention of natural hazards affecting our life on Earth, like tsunamis.

 Since the creation of the institute, personnel from the department has been involved in several Space and Ground based experiments.
 The contribution from our department has been done in several directions.
-On the one hand, we have developed software solutions using artificial intelligence algorithms that are able to provide Control, Telescope Manager or Dynamic Scheduling solutions (e.g., SQT, OAdM, CTA, ARIEL, CARMENES) and/or research and development (R&D) of instrumentation.
-As examples of these approaches, the Department is involved in Telescope Manager or scheduling software solutions (e.g., SQT, OAdM, CTA, Ariel, Carmenes).
-On the other hand, we have involved in R&D on detectors for high-energies for X- and gamma-rays (e.g., eASTROGAM, eXTP), but the list is long and full details can be obtained in this web.
+On the one hand, we have developed software solutions using artificial intelligence algorithms that are able to provide Control, Telescope Manager or Dynamic Scheduling solutions (e.g., SQT, OAdM, CTA, ARIEL, CARMENES).
+On the other hand, we have been involved in the research and development (R&D) of instrumentation, such as detectors for high-energies for X- and gamma-rays (e.g., eASTROGAM, eXTP), but the list is long and full details can be obtained in this web.
 Additionally, we have conceived the polarimetric radio occultation measurement concept to be proved with PAZ for detecting and quantifying heavy precipitation events and other de-polarizing atmospheric effects (e.g. cloud ice).
 And finally, we have been also involved in the mechanical aspect of IRAIT.

 Browse our site for further details.